Trenton Estep: Racing career

-In 2016 the Texas kart racer made the transition to racing open wheel cars.
+In 2016, Estep made the transition to racing open wheel cars.
 The main focus was the Quebec-based Formula Tour 1600 and Super Series Championships.
-The American competed in a Honda powered Spectrum 015H entered by Exclusive Autosport.
+He competed in a Honda powered Spectrum 015H entered by Exclusive Autosport.
 Estep clinched both Championships winning twelve out of seventeen races.
-He also set 4 track records.
-He shattered the F1 Canadian Grand Prix F1600 track record by an amazing 1.4 seconds.
+He also set four track records.
+He shattered the F1 Canadian Grand Prix F1600 track record by 1.4 seconds.
 He also holds the track record at North America's oldest street race Trois Rivieres or GP3R as well as track records at Mont Tremblant and Calabogie.
 Because of his championship in the Formula Tour F1600 series Estep qualified to compete at the 2016 Mazda Road to Indy Shootout.
-Alongside the Formula Tour F1600 Estep competed in only a select few races in the Ontario-based Toyo Tires F1600 Championship Series where he finished third in the championship.
+Alongside the Formula Tour F1600, Estep competed in only a select few races in the Ontario-based Toyo Tires F1600 Championship Series, where he finished third in the championship.
 Estep also competed in the US in only two race weekends F1600 Championship Series events at Road Atlanta and Virginia International Raceway.
 Estep won the second race of the weekend at Virginia International Raceway.

 Estep made a one-off appearance in RedbullGlobal RallyCross with PMG Rallysport replacing Parker Chase at the Wild Horse Pass Motorsports Park in Chandler, Arizona.
-Estep received the last minute opportunity just days before the event only having 4 laps in a business parking lot to fit seat and test radio before leaving for Arizona.
+Estep received the last minute opportunity just days before the event only having four laps in a business parking lot to fit seat and test radio before leaving for Arizona.
 He had just received his drivers license.
 He had to teach himself how to drive in the dirt, E-Brake and jump a rally car off a dirt ramp 50' as he raced the car.
 He went on to lead the Final live on NBC Sports when his front suspension broke taking him out of the lead and the race.

-In 2016 Estep also made the leap from Junior to Senior class in karting.
+In 2016, Estep also made the leap from Junior to Senior class in karting.
 He won in only his second start in the Florida Winter Tour in Round Two at Ocala Grand Prix.
 He competed against an international field including European World Champion Jordan Lennox-Lamb and Canadian Indy Car driver Zachary Claman DeMelo.